-- 14. The main General Fund capital programme includes the new Leisure Centre in West Drayton, investment in local schools alongside ongoing investment in local infrastructure.
-In addition, the Council has a £25m budget to support investment in housing through Hillingdon First Limited. - 15.
-The main General Fund capital programme includes a new leisure centre in West Drayton, a major programme of investment in the borough's highways and investment in local schools.
-Some of the major priorities across 2022/23 2026/27; £65m education and school expansions, £66m on highways structural works and transport, £36m New Yiewsley Leisure Centre, £28m on Hillingdon watersports facility, £35m on the Civic centre project, £22m school building conditions, £12m on disabled facilities and £25m for carbon zero initiatives.
-In addition, the Council has a £25m budget to support investment in housing through Hillingdon First Limited. - 16.
+- 15. The main General Fund capital programme includes the new leisure centre in West Drayton, Hillingdon Water Sports Facility, Civic Centre transformation, investment in local schools alongside ongoing investment in local infrastructure. - 16.
+In addition, the Council has a £25m budget to support capital expenditure on investment in housing through Hillingdon First Limited. - 17.
+Capital investment of £368.6m over the period 2022/23 to 2027/28 has been incorporated into the wider General Fund budget strategy with £198.2m investment in major projects, primarily delivering new or expanded infrastructure, and £141.8m investment in recurrent programme of works, ensuring that existing infrastructure is maintained and improved, with a contingency of £28.6m being set against this programme. - 18.
 The Housing Revenue Account (HRA) is a ring-fenced account which ensures that council housing does not subsidise, or is itself be subsidised, by other local services.
-HRA capital expenditure is therefore recorded separately, and includes expansion and enhancement (£194m) of the housing stock, regeneration projects (£127m) and new dwellings (£198m). - 17.
+HRA capital expenditure is therefore recorded separately and includes acquisitions and development of new social housing stock (£209m), enhancement of the existing housing stock including green home initiatives (£195m), and a major housing regeneration programme to provide new high-quality housing in Hayes (£161m). - 19.
 All capital expenditure must be financed, either from external sources (government grants and other contributions), the Council's own resources (revenue, reserves and Capital Receipts) or debt (borrowing, leasing and Private Finance Initiative).
 The planned financing of the above expenditure is as follows: